SkpC9/Simply-Steel/README.md

   - Real Steel -> Summon a Steel Golem to help defend a village
   - Watch the World Burn -> Completely use up every firestarter, then reevaluate your sanity

+**Configuration**

+- Configuration file is located at "config/simplysteel.txt".
+You need to run the game once to generate it.
+- Nearly everything is configurable, durability, weapon damage, harvest level and more!
+Check the config file for more information.
+- Note: Please **restart** minecraft to apply changes in config
+- If you play on dedicated server, please note that server and client's config should be the same.

 Images
 -